 1. Click Previous meetings to view any past meetings.
 It will list meetings from the past 30 days.

-1. Click Personal meeting room to access your personal meeting room is a virtual room that is permanently reserved for you.
+1. Click Personal meeting room to access your meeting room.
+This room is a virtual room that is permanently reserved for you.
 You can start it at any time or schedule it for future use.